birchill/10ten-ja-reader/.changeset/tidy-kanji-playback.md

 '10ten-ja-reader': minor
 ---

-Press <kbd>p</kbd> in the Kanji tab to play or stop the stroke animation.
+Press <kbd>p</kbd> to play or stop the first entry's readings in the Words and Names tabs, or its stroke animation in the Kanji tab.
+Reading playback requires enabling audio in Settings → Audio.
-The same shortcut controls readings in the Words and Names tabs when audio is enabled.
-Its setting now describes both actions and remains available when audio is disabled.